How to Set Up a PC for a Web Based HTML5 Exhibition Game

 Why Use HTML5 For an Exhibition Game?

-HTML5 gives you the option of using your exhibition stand game across different devices at exhibitions/events.
+Web based HTML5 gives you the option of using a game across different devices at exhibitions/events.
 For instance you might want to set up your game on a PC with a large touch screen at one event, but scale it down to mounted iPads at another.
 It also gives you the added option of having a public web based version of your exhibition game with minimal changes if you wish, to help with your other marketing activities.
 Conversely, if you get a web based HTML5 game produced for a marketing campaign, you can easily get some slight modifications made to use it at a trade show on standard PC hardware or tablets.

 There are a couple of different options for setting up a simple DIY interactive kiosk to use an HTML5 game at an exhibition, trade show or event.
 I’m going to try and cover the other (using mounted tablets) over the coming weeks/months.
 For now let’s concentrate on using a PC…